 The Kansas and Missouri Consumer Health Access Survey was designed to provide a clearer picture of access to health care in Kansas and Missouri from the perspective of consumers.The survey focused on adults ages 19-64 and covered insurance status; access to health, mental health and dental coverage and care; unmet care needs for chronic conditions; prevalence of medical debt and more.
 A total of 4,274 adults and 1,159 children completed interviews between September 2017 and January 2018.

-The foundations – the Health Care Foundation of Greater Kansas City, Kansas Health Foundation, Missouri Foundation for Health, REACH Healthcare Foundation and United Methodist Health Ministry Fund – worked with RTI International to design and administer the survey.
-The survey report and related materials are available below:
+Five health foundations collaborated to support the two-state survey.
+The funders included the Health Care Foundation of Greater Kansas City, Kansas Health Foundation, Missouri Foundation for Health, REACH Healthcare Foundation and United Methodist Health Ministry Fund.

-For more information, contact Dawn Downes, Senior Program Officer, firstname.lastname@example.org
+For more information on the study, contact Dawn Downes, Senior Program Officer, firstname.lastname@example.org